 FAQs

-Use fiberglass for good visibility and flexibility; aluminum for strength and durability.
+Use fiberglass for light use and easy replacement, aluminum for heavy-duty protection.

 Conclusion